vkacherov/hybrid-workshop/README.md

 	> Note the repository is listed as "Public" but that means it is publicly viewable by users of DTR.
 It is not available to the general public.

 8. Now it's time to create a team so you can restrict access to who administers the images.
-Select the `java` organization and the members will show up.
+Select the **Members** tab of the **java** organization and the members will show up.
 Press Add user and start typing in java.
 Select the `java_user` when it comes up.

 	![](./images/add_java_user_to_organization.png)